 Dyshidrotic eczema is a type of eczema that produces skin blisters on the feet and hands.
-Many people call these small blisters summer finger bumps.
+These small blisters are sometimes known as “summer finger bumps.”

 Below, we look at the symptoms, causes, risk factors, and treatment options for dyshidrotic eczema, as well as how diet may impact this condition.

 Pompholyx is the word for “bubble” in Ancient Greek.
 The condition can produce intensely itchy blisters on the skin that can also be painful or have a burning sensation.
 These blisters are tiny and deep-seated and may have a similar appearance to

 Water-filled blisters can appear on the sides of the fingers and may extend to the palms of the hands.
 They can also appear on the toes and soles of the feet.